CartoDB/carto-vl-training/training-v2/07-zoom-based-styles.md

 filter: $pop_max > 1000000
 ```

 * [filter](https://carto.com/developers/carto-vl/reference/#cartoexpressions) sets up a condition.
 If any features don't meet that condition they will not be included in the visualization.
-In this case, any cities with max populations of less than one million people will not show up in our map.
-Notice the classification has been recalculated to just include the features with max populations over 1,000,000.
+In this case, any cities with max populations of one million people or less will not show up in our map.

+*Notice the classification has been recalculated to just include the features with max populations over 1,000,000.*

 ![popmax-filter](images/training-v2-07-popmax-filter.png)